Emily Ratajkowski Is Naked In Bed, And Instagram Is Jealous Of Who’s With Her

 Ratajkowski isn’t alone, though.

 Today’s post also features an adorable white dog.
 Instagram already seems to have dubbed this canine the luckiest pet around.
 While Emily’s eyes are open and looking directly at the camera, those of her four-legged friend are closed.
-A caption points towards both EmRata and the dog waking up “like this.”
+A caption points toward both EmRata and the dog waking up “like this.”

 Comments poured in fast.
 Many are expressing the same thought – namely, a desire to be the dog.
 One user voiced envy.